-Postpartum is the period after having a baby where your body continues to change and adapt.
-It is not a specific number of days or months, rather it is the continual process of your changing body throughout motherhood.
-Pregnancy and delivery create significant hormonal and physical changes that can take months to years to return to “normal,” and even then – most can agree, the body never goes back to pre-pregnancy “normal.”
-The best part about this is that this is okay!
-Our bodies are strong and adaptable from carrying a baby, birth, and recovery post-birth.
+During the postpartum phase, our bodies continue to change and adapt in the days, months, and even years after delivery.
+Pregnancy and delivery create significant hormonal and physical changes that can require a significant amount of time for our systems to find their new sense of normal.
+Our bodies are strong and adaptable from carrying a baby, delivery, and recovery post-birth.
 It is important that we continue to care for our bodies that have carried us through so much.
-At i’move we believe that every woman should have access to physical therapy at any stage postpartum (ideally starting very early postpartum) in order to help you navigate this new “normal.”
+At i’move we believe that every woman should have access to physical therapy at any stage postpartum to help you navigate this new normal.
 We want to walk with you along your journey of recovery and to help you reach your goals.

 How can physical therapy help?